-- 4.1) Should supporting documentation to verify the absence (i.e. doctor's note, obituary etc.) be requested by the professor please follow one of the processes listed below: - 4.1.1) If the student deems the supporting documentation non-confidential: - The student will provide the documentation to the School Office for review - The School Office will forward verification of documented dates of the student's absence confidentially to all of the student's professors on behalf of the student - The student will be copied on the correspondence - The School Office will not retain or duplicate supporting documentation; supporting documentation will be kept only by the student - 4.1.2) If the student deems the supporting documentation confidential: - The student may provide documentation to Counselling Services for review - Counselling Services will forward verification of documented dates of the student's absence confidentially to all of the student's professors on behalf of the student.
-The student will be copied on the correspondence - 4.1.3) If the student is requesting accommodation due to an unexpected absence resulting from a disability: - They will be asked to provide supporting documentation to Counselling Services for review.
-The documentation needs to be from a qualified professional confirming the period of time, any functional limitations experienced due to their condition and the student's readiness to return to the rigor of the academic environment - The decision to grant a student's request for a retroactive disability related accommodation will be determined on a case-by-case basis through consultation with Counselling, involved professor(s) and other academic staff and/or areas of the College as required - 4.2) Supporting documentation from a medical practitioner does not need to include the student's diagnosis or any private medical information (i.e.: disability, medical condition etc.) and students are under no obligation to reveal private medical information.
+4.1) Should supporting documentation to verify the absence (i.e. doctor's note, obituary etc.) be requested by the professor please follow one of the processes listed below:

+4.1.1) If the student deems the supporting documentation non-confidential:

+- The student will provide the documentation to the School Office for review - The School Office will forward verification of documented dates of the student's absence confidentially to all of the student's professors on behalf of the student - The student will be copied on the correspondence - The School Office will not retain or duplicate supporting documentation; supporting documentation will be kept only by the student - 4.1.2) If the student deems the supporting documentation confidential: - The student may provide documentation to Counselling Services for review - Counselling Services will forward verification of documented dates of the student's absence confidentially to all of the student's professors on behalf of the student.
+The student will be copied on the correspondence - 4.1.3) If the student is requesting retroactive accommodation: - The student will provide documentation to Counselling Services for review - The decision to grant a student's request for a retroactive accommodation will be determined on a case-by-case basis through consultation with Counselling Services and the professor

+4.2) Supporting documentation from a medical practitioner does not need to include the student's diagnosis or any private medical information (i.e.: disability, medical condition etc.) and students are under no obligation to reveal private medical information.